 - How much will it cost?

 - What are alternatives to early check-in?

 - So, what’s next?

-You will be charged $75.00 per night if you are approved to arrive early.
-Athletes, Opening Days Leaders, Jump Start Leaders along with students who provide other “essential” functions such as Bistro Managers, Collegian Staff, WITS Help Desk and WEMS will be permitted to arrive as long as they are listed on their organization’s roster (submitted August 1st).
-These students will not be subject to a charge if they arrive during the time that their group or organization is assigned to arrive.
-Arriving prior to the assigned time may result in a charge.
-(Examples given above are nota complete list of “essential” functions.
-Please consult your advisor if you have questions about your group’s ability to arrive early.)[back to top]
+Students approved to arrive early (prior to Thursday, August 21st for new students and Sunday, August 24th for returning students), pay $100 per night.
+Exceptions are Fall athletes, Opening Days Leaders, Jump Start Leaders/Participants, new international students and students who provide “essential” opening functions such as Bistro Managers, Collegian Staff, WITS Help Desk, WEB and WEMS.
+These students will be permitted to arrive early as long as they are listed on their group’s roster (submitted by August 1st) and are not subject to the per night charge if they arrive during their assigned time.
+Arriving prior to the assigned time results in the per night charge.
+(Examples given above are not a complete list of “essential” functions.
+Please consult your advisor if you have questions about your group’s ability to arrive early or if a charge applies.)[back to top]

 - You are a student living in an apartment and want to arrive early to set it up.

 - Your roommate is here and you want to be here, too.

 - Your parents are going on vacation and they need to drop you off.

 - You have a summer lease that is expiring before the halls open and need a place to stay.

 - It’s just more convenient for you to arrive earlier and you want to come early.